 Noke gave an example when a mining company planned to open a mining area.
-Public affairs must conduct comprehensive and in-depth research/analysis, starting from the political, social, cultural, and economic conditions in the mining operations location.
+Public Affairs must conduct comprehensive and in-depth research/analysis, starting from the political, social, cultural, and economic conditions in the mining operations location.

 After studying the needs of the community, what makes them need it, what they want from the company when it is already operating, and the impact on the company if it operates there, then public affairs can develop a stakeholder engagement strategy and communication strategy.
-“So, not only the communication process and the technique, but also the context,” said Noke.
+“So, not only the communication process and the technique but also the context,” said Noke.

 Therefore, it is important for PA practitioners to read, understand, and solve problems based on stakeholder theory.
 First of all, identify the stakeholders first, because every company has different stakeholders.

-Likewise, each stakeholder has challenges, and their approach and handling also varies in each region.
+Likewise, each stakeholder has challenges, and their approach and handling also vary in each region.
 “The important thing is we are open and willing to listen.
 Don’t ever think that you are right and be selfish,” advised Noke.

 Of course, in building communication with anyone, the first step that must be taken is to find common ground where we can build understanding.
-“After that, we can start build it,” he added.
+“After that, we can start to build it,” he added.

 Another thing that the PA must pay attention to, like PR, is to always be ready.
 One of the keys to being ready is to have issues management and standard operating procedures (SOP).
-So, in the future if something happens, we will not be confused because we already know what to do and are ready, because we already have a strategy to overcome it.
+So, in the future, if something happens, we will not be confused because we already know what to do and are ready, because we already have a strategy to overcome it.

-Noke also emphasized that PA practitioners should always work on the basis of facts, preceded by a desktop research.
+Noke also emphasized that PA practitioners should always work on the basis of facts, preceded by desktop research.
 “If necessary, we will follow up with research in the field,” he said firmly.
 Mitigation measures like this must be taken especially for companies engaged in the mining industry.
-This is because this industry is prone to issues, especially about pollution and friction with affected communities.
+This is because this industry is prone to issues, especially pollution and friction with affected communities.